unicoeos/eosio.nft/README.md

 ### ISSUE
 #### Declaration
-	void create(account_name issuer, string symbol);
+	void issue(account_name to, asset quantity, vector<string> uris, string memo);

 #### Parameters
-	issuer - account name of the token issuer symbol - symbol code of the token
+	to - account name of tokens receiver quantity - number of tokens to issue for specified symbol (positive integer number) uris - vector of URIs for each issued token (size equals to tokens number) memo - action memo (max.
+256 bytes)

 #### Description
-	Creates token with symbol name for the issuer account.
+	Issues specified number of tokens with previousle created symbol to the account name "to".
+Each token is generated with an unique         id assigned to it.